Arkansas Labor Laws Guide

 This act is designed to help employees balance out work and family responsibilities, and it covers the following scenarios:

-The employer cannot punish the employee in any way for taking leave to attend jury duty.
-This means that they cannot require employees to use any available sick days or vacation days to attend court as a juror.
+This means they can’t require employees to use any available sick or vacation days to attend court as a juror.

-However, employers are not required to pay for the time taken off to this cause.
+However, employers aren’t required to pay for the time taken off for this cause.

-In this case too, the employer is not required to pay any time the employee takes off to vote.
+The employer isn’t required to pay any time the employee takes off to vote.

 The employer decides whether the leave will be paid or unpaid.
-Employees covered by the FMLA are not eligible for organ and bone marrow donation leave.
+Employees covered by the FMLA aren’t eligible for organ and bone marrow donation leave.

 Miscellaneous Arkansas labor laws